A history of our soap operas.

 The first soap ever heard was on the radio, in the 1930's, in the United States of America.
 It aired during daytime hours, aiming the target audience at busy homemakers.

-The term 'Soap Opera' was coined at this time, because of the nature of the commercials being aired, during the shows.
+The term 'Soap Opera' was coined at this time, due to the nature of the commercials being aired, during the shows.

 In the 1940's, the airing of soaps had evolved, airing on television with the debut of "Faraway Hill."
 Short lived, it was followed by "These are my Children," and then "Hawkins Falls," which began its run June of 1950.